William M. Branham: Childhood

 Branham's father owned a farm near Utica, Indiana, and took a job working for O. H. Wathen, owner of R. E. Wathen Distilleries in nearby Louisville, Kentucky.
 Wathen was a supplier for Al Capone's bootlegging operations.
 Branham told his audiences that he was required to help his father with the illegal production and sale of liquor during prohibition.
 In March 1924, Branham's father was arrested for his criminal activities; he was convicted and sentenced to a prison.
 The Indiana Ku Klux Klan claimed responsibility for attacking and shutting down the Jeffersonville liquor producing ring.

 Branham was involved in a firearms incident and was shot in both legs in March 1924, at age 14; he later told his audiences he was involved in a hunting accident.
 Two of his brothers also suffered life-threatening injuries at the same time.
 Branham was rushed to the hospital for treatment.
 His family was unable to pay for his medical bills, but members of the Indiana Ku Klux Klan stepped in to cover the expenses.
-The help of the Klan during his impoverished childhood had a profound impact on Branham throughout his life.
-As late as 1963, Branham continued to speak highly of them saying, "the Ku Klux Klan, paid the hospital bill for me, Masons.
+The help of the Klan during his impoverished childhood had a profound impact on Branham.
+Branham spoke highly of that act once in 1963, "the Ku Klux Klan, paid the hospital bill for me, Masons.
 I can never forget them.
 See?
 No matter what they do, or what, I still ... there is something, and that stays with me ...".
-Branham would go on to maintain lifelong connections to the KKK.
+Branham had connections to several KKK members and supporters in his early ministry.